 Now, the earth, moon, and sun are in complete alignment, as stated before.
 The moon seems bigger and brighter, allowing a much better view of the lunar terrain.
 Here we may experience the drastic human and earth changes.

 The full moon is over and illumination is retreating along the moon’s surface.

-This quarter is very similar to the first quarter, meaning it is again experience light at a 90 degree angle.
+This quarter is very similar to the first quarter, meaning it is again experiencing light at a 90-degree angle.
 The only difference is that the opposite side of the moon is half illuminated.

 The light is almost gone, a sliver of the moon is now illuminated, giving the appearance of a “crescent” shape.
 The cycle is preparing for the next new moon.